n8-c-reason/com1001-2024/README.md

 ### Supervisor Meetings

 Each team will be allocated a supervisor (a member of the department's teaching staff.
 Each team will meet with their supervisor once a week, **starting in week 2 and and finishing in week 11**.
-Supervisors will discuss with you how your project is going and check that all your team members are engaged with it.
 These meetings will happen on **Tuesday afternoons between 1-3pm in Computer Room 5** (formerly known as the Mindsphere lounge) on the ground floor of the Diamond.

+There are two types of meeting – "catchup" and "demo".
+During **"catch-up" meetings**, supervisors will discuss with you how your project is going and check that all your team members are engaged with it. **Demo** meetings are where you will demonstrate your work to your supervisor.
+These meetings will happen in the week prior to handing in your work for iteration 1 and iteration 2.